gnuradio/pybombs/README.md

 So, if your prefix is `~/src/prefix`, there will be a directory called `~/src/prefix/.pybombs/` containing special files.
-The two most important files are the inventory file (inventory.dat) and the prefix-local configuration file (config.dat), but it can also contain recipe files that are specific to this prefix.
+The two most important files are the inventory file (inventory.dat) and the prefix-local configuration file (config.yml), but it can also contain recipe files that are specific to this prefix.

 There is no limit to the number of prefixes.
 Indeed, it may make sense